 The financial funding ACS provides supports the development of a variety of prizes, inspiring offenders to take part in the arts, work for achievement and transform their lives.
 Find out more about the work of the Koestler Trust here.

 ACS began its partnership with Manchester Metropolitan University in 2018 to offer two two second-year undergraduate students a prize of £500 each to assist with the cost of materials in their crucial final year.

 2018 Winners – Molly Greaves & Hayley Harman

-National Open Art (NOA) is the UK’s leading independent art competition, open to amateur and professional artists in the UK and Ireland.
+National Open Art (NOA) was the UK’s leading independent art competition, open to amateur and professional artists in the UK and Ireland.
 The ACS Visitor’s Choice Award was created to recognise talent and artistic excellence in a broad variety of artistic mediums and styles.
-ACS has been a proud sponsor of the Visitors’ Choice Award, London at the National Open Art Competition from 2013 until the competition’s close.
+ACS was a proud sponsor of the Visitors’ Choice Award, London at the National Open Art Competition from 2013 until the competition’s close.

 ACS has partnered with Newcastle University to offer one second-year student a £500 prize to contribute to the cost of materials in the final year of their undergraduate degree.
 The ACS x Newcastle University Materials Prize is open to all second-year students enrolled on one of the University’s Fine Art courses.

 2018 – Lily Jayne Senner

 ACS has offered a prize of between £1,500 – £3,000 in financial assistance to a second-year Master of Fine Arts student at the Slade School of Fine Art (UCL) during their final year of study since 2017.